casparderksen/docker-thorntail-jee8-microprofile/README.md

 Datasource and database-specific migration scripts can be selected by specifying a configuration profile.
 Unit-integration tests are ran against an H2 in-memory database.

+Checkout version `thorntail-2.2.1` for a fully tested version, this version is not fully tested/working yet.

 # Integrated frameworks:

 - Thorntail